at Solid Ground

 Much in the same way that creativity can flourish within constraints, children thrive when they have freedom to create and explore within a predictable and nourishing daily rhythm.
 Our teachers thoughtfully structure the school day to integrate a variety of opportunities for learning and community-building.
 We seek to provide the children with balance: of time spent focused on exploration and play, time spent on academics, and time spent developing social and emotional skills.

 Routines and expectations differ for older and younger children, and older children are asked to take more responsibility.
-This rhythm is flexible and child-centered, and we often offer fieldtrips, community guests, and other unique opportunities.
+This rhythm is flexible and child-centered, adapating to the needs of the children.
+The schedule below is offered as a sample.

-Fridays serve as a special day in our week.
-Time is set aside for additional project work with Weston and our school-wide Friday Share, during which children share finished work, engage in cooperative activities, and we take time for a community check-in.
+We include intentional community gatherings in our week.
+Time is set aside for community-building activities and curriculum, such as our school-wide Friday Share, during which children share finished work, engage in cooperative activities, and take time for a community check-in.

 Arrival & Greetings9:05-9:20